nns15899/Indulge.in-Laravel/README.md

+This is our laravel project
+(MVC Programming)
+INT 221
 indulge.in(a unique methodology of learning)
     Applying the Direct Method and the Communicative Approach in all our lessons, our teachers use contextual clues and questions to encourage students to express themselves in a facilitated conversation.